Where to stay in Senegal

 Bed and breakfast

 Campements are loosely translated as 'lodges' or 'inns' and are basically guesthouses in rural areas of Senegal.
-Note however, that despite the name, they are not a camping ground or a place for tents.
-Some campements provide cheap, basic accommodation while others have gone upmarket offering similar standards to mid-range hotels.
-These are good alternative for the more budget-conscious traveller, or those who don't want to stay in a large resort.
+Despite the name, they are not a camping ground or a place for tents.
+Some campements provide cheap, basic accommodation while others have gone upmarket.
+These are good alternatives for the more budget-conscious travellers or those who don't want to stay in a large resort.

-Camping is relatively rare in Senegal but it is possible to pitch up a tent and bed down for the night in some areas, such as St Louis and N'Gor Island.
+Camping is relatively rare in Senegal, but it is possible to pitch up a tent and bed down for the night in some areas.

 A village will sometimes courteously offer a stranger one of the local huts as living accommodation, but it is necessary for visitors to provide their own bedding.